aranya-project/aranya/docs/tech-docs.md

     -   Channel Transport API

 _Note:_ The control plane and data plane may utilize different on or off-graph components to execute tasks they are responsible for.
-For example, while the data plane may mostly use the off-graph approach for handling secure message exchanges in real time, there may be scenarios where the message being sent must be captured by an immutable/verifiable command that is tracked against the authority state.
+For example, while the data plane may mostly use the off-graph approach for handling secure message exchanges in real-time, off-graph messaging does not inherently provide an immuable record of the commands.
+There may be scenarios where the message being sent must be captured by an immutable/verifiable command that is tracked against the authority state.
 This would grant usage of on-graph handling of messages by the data plane.

-**Runtime Client**

-The Runtime Client connects Aranya, your application, and all other external components together for passing data and commands.
-The application will perform its functional operation leveraging the Aranya APIs.
-The Aranya instance will route API calls to the Policy VM for execution, and any commands published by an action will be provided back to the Runtime Client for storage.
-If any effects are emitted by the commands, they too will be provided to the Runtime Client to be sent back to the user application via the APIs.

-The Runtime Client performs similar routing to handle peer-to-peer communication through the Sync API.

 ## Control Plane vs. Data Plane